manvirchakal/LearnAITerra/README.md

 - An S3 bucket for storing textbooks
 - An EC2 instance for running the application
 - A security group for the EC2 instance
+- An IAM role for the EC2 instance to access S3
+- An IAM role for the EC2 instance to access AWS Bedrock
+- A Knowledge Base in AWS Bedrock

 ## Customization